| |

 Thus, when that event takes place and the great persecution begins upon

-the "devout" ones of Israel, she will be encouraged and guided
+the "devout" ones of Israel, many of them will be encouraged and guided

-into the wilderness where she will be protected by God until the Day of
+into the wilderness where they will be protected by God until the Day of the

-the LORD arrival of Jesus interrupts the the beast's aggression.
+LORD arrival of Jesus interrupts the beast's aggression.
+Not all the Jews in

 WARNING TO FLEE

-Jesus, in His prophetic discourse on Olivet, actually gave warning to these
+Jesus, in His prophetic discourse on Olivet, actually gave warning to the

 should flee when they see the "the abomination standing in the holy